Arseni91/Facial-Recognition-Doorbell/README.md

 # Facial-Recognition-Doorbell
-This is our Faculty of Electrical Engineering Final Project: IoT based Facial Recognition Doorbell
+This algorithm is based on the dlib library that implement CNN features for Facial Recognition.